Day 20 – Secrets Management with HashiCorp Vault & AWS KMS

 HashiCorp Vault Key Features

-4. Policies & ACLs: Fine-grained access control for different teams and applications.
+• Policies & ACLs: Fine-grained access control for teams and apps.

 AWS KMS Key Features